Support Us Button Widget

 Table of Contents

-While NWS Nashville says it’s too early to talk amounts and that the forecast will likely change, we couldn’t help reminiscing on snowstorms that brought Nashville to a wintry standstill over the past 130+ years.
+While it’s never clear what winter weather will bring in Music City, including precipitation totals, we couldn’t help but reminisce on snowstorms that brought Nashville to a wintry standstill over the past 130+ years.

 Snow stats

 Data from the National Weather Service shows that Nashville typically sees its first snowfall in late December any given year.
 The average first “snow event” (when at least 0.1 inches of snow falls) is Dec.
-23 — as we know, that didn’t happen in 2023.
-The earliest the city saw snow was October 31, 1993, and the latest April 10, 1973.
+23. The earliest the city saw snow was Oct.
+31, 1993, and the latest April 10, 1973.

 Nashville’s largest snowfall